 Cats are mysterious creatures.
 They’re often independent, sometimes aloof, and usually do things on their own terms.
 You may not think they sound like the best adventure buddies, but we’re here to tell you that they are!
 You just have to learn how to decode the signals they’re sending.

 Traveling with our cats means we have had to learn more about how they’re feeling.
-To be aware of what they’re comfortable with and what boundaries we’re able to push, we’ve had to pay close attention to how they react in certain situations.
+To be aware of what they’re comfortable with and what boundaries we’re able to stretch, we’ve had to pay close attention to how they react in certain situations.
 For example, Fish loves kids.
 When they approach, his tail sticks straight up in the air – an indicator he’s feeling happy and friendly.
 This way we are able to tell kids that it’s okay to pet him, knowing he will have a positive reaction.

 Animals are exceptionally adept at understanding our body language as a form of communication.
 If you’re nervous it will heighten their anxiety.
-Instead make sure your tone is positive, your body is neutral, and you’re dealing with any situation with confidence.
+Instead make sure your tone is positive, your body is neutral, and you’re dealing with the situation with confidence.

-Below is a list I’ve gathered of some common cat communications that you can watch for, but keep in mind that every cat is different.
+Below is a list of some common cat communications that you can watch for, but keep in mind that every cat is different.
 And sometimes individual expressions can mean different things when paired with other indicators, so definitely take a comprehensive approach when evaluating their body language.